 Mark: Ah yes, loves goes in hand in hand with those birds and bees does it?
-When it comes the backyards, though, not everyone loves the idea of birds or bees. yesterday we talked about the possibility of the city approving urban chickens.
+When it comes to backyards, though, not everyone loves the idea of birds or bees. yesterday we talked about the possibility of the city approving urban chickens.
 Today the city comes out with a report that may suggest opening the door to urban beehives.
 Dustin Bajer is an Edmonton bee enthusiast, he’s also teaching permaculture at Jasper Place High School.
 Good morning Dustin.

 Dustin: Good morning, thanks for having me.

 Mark: So what do you expect or what do you want to see from the city’s report today?